fr0ster/simplest_sap_rap_example/1st_iteration/notes.md

        ```

 4. **Currency fields** in **Metadata Extension**:
-   - The annotation **@Semantics.amount.currencyCode annotation**, among other thinhs, causes the curency code to appear next to the field to wich annotation is applied.
-However, if we apply the annotation **@UI.hidden: true** to field with the currency code, it will not appear next to the field annotaded with **@Semantics.amount.currencyCode annotation**.
+   - The annotation **@Semantics.amount.currencyCode** causes the currency code to appear next to the field to which the annotation is applied.
+However, if the annotation **@UI.hidden: true** is applied to the field with the currency code, it will not appear next to the field annotated with **@Semantics.amount.currencyCode**.

 5. **Projection type**:
-   - Use **Projection** type in wizard
+   - Use the **Projection** type in the wizard.
-   - Add **provider contract transactional_query** into definition over **Quick Fix** or manually, now empty provider contract is obsoleted.
+   - Add **provider contract transactional_query** to the definition via **Quick Fix** or manually, as an empty provider contract is now obsolete.

 6. **CDS Activation**:
    - CDS views that are connected via **composition associations** (e.g., `association [1..*]`) must be activated **together**.
 This applies to: